 Another helpful approach to creating a character is to define their alignment.
 Voquent already has a comprehensive article defining character alignment.

 For our purposes today, we’ll pull the evil alignment definitions from the original article and springboard into an exploration of possible vocal choices to make and directorial notes to give.

 Lawful Evil: Tyranny and Control

 A Lawful Evil character seeks to conquer and control.
-They are disciplined and may exploit the law for their own ends or may follow a strict personal doctrine.
-When voicing a lawful evil character, your vocal choices might be slower, quieter, more calmly creepy than outright anger.
-This character firmly believes they are right, the law (or some kind of moral code) gives them license and permission for their actions.
-That moral confidence can be portrayed through their voice by using a gentler evil approach rather than screaming obscenities.
+They are disciplined and may exploit the law for their own ends or follow a strict personal doctrine.
+Your vocal choices might be slower, quieter, and more calmly creepy than outright anger when voicing a lawful evil character.
+This character firmly believes they are right; the law (or some moral code) gives them license and permission for their actions.
+That moral confidence can be portrayed through their voice using a gentler evil approach rather than screaming obscenities.

 Neutral Evil: Manipulation and Exploitation

 Neutral Evil characters are interested in their own needs and satisfy those needs at the expense of others.
 A neutral evil character may be psychopathic in nature, addicted to murder or a thief with no compunction to killing those who stand in their way.
 Their voice can reflect this by containing surprising variety and vocal shifts to keep their victims in constant fear of what they’ll do next.
 One minute they’ll be the victim’s best friend starting a sentence with a sickening sweetness, then end it with a not-so-subtle threat.